angular-ui-tree/angular-ui-tree/README.md

 - use [jQuery 1.x](http://jquery.com/browser-support/)

 ## Demo
-Watch the NestedSortable component in action on the [demo page](http://jimliu.github.io/angular-ui-tree/).
+Watch the Tree component in action on the [demo page](http://jimliu.github.io/angular-ui-tree/).

 ## Requirements